meilisearch/documentation/reference/features/telemetry.md

 Note that while MeiliSearch is running in [`development` mode](/reference/features/configuration.md#environment), no data is collected.

+## Why collect telemetry data?

+We collect anonymized data for only two reasons: so that we can improve our product, and so that we can continue working on this project full-time.

+In order to better address our users' needs and chart a clear path forward for MeiliSearch, we need reliable quantitative information.
+The information we collect helps us fix bugs, evaluate the success of certain features, and identify our strengths and weaknesses as a product.

+Usage metrics also help us justify our existence to investors so that we can keep the MeiliSearch project alive.
+They prove what we all believe: that MeiliSearch is a great product that can be of use to a large number of people around the world.

-## What kind of data do you collect?
+## What kind of data do we collect?

 We use two data-collection tools: [Amplitude](https://amplitude.com/amplitude-analytics) and [Sentry](https://sentry.io/welcome/).
 Both can be disabled by [following the below procedure](#how-to-disable-data-collection).

-**Amplitude** collects information about how and where MeiliSearch is being used, including the amount of time a MeiliSearch instance has been running, the version it's using, the device that's running it, and the number of documents per index.
-It also tracks the number of unique users, which is our equivalent of counting downloads or installs.

-Note that this data is aggregated, meaning that we never view individual statistics.
+**Amplitude** collects the following datapoints:

+- Amount of time the MeiliSearch instance has been running
+- MeiliSearch version
+- Technical specs of the device running MeiliSearch
+- Number of documents per index

 **Sentry** collects information about errors that occur while using MeiliSearch—in other words, bug reports and diagnostics.

-**We will absolutely never collect private information**, including IP address, email, or website URLs.
-All of our data collection is **GDPR-compliant**.
+**We will absolutely never identify users, track users, or collect private information**, including IP address, email, or website URLs.
+All of our data collection is **GDPR-compliant** and **secure**.

-::: warning
+::: tip

 In the future, we may collect additional metrics relating to new features.
 To have the most up-to-date info, be sure to check the release notes after each new version. <Badge text="soon" type="warn"/>